Film Photography News — December 2021 Recap

 Did you know that you can cross-process RA-4 paper for printing positives in a darkroom?
 I didn’t.
 I was convinced that the last of the reversal paper kind was gone, and I’d never experience the magic of printing my slide film.
 I was wrong!
 Although the use that this process has got noticed for in December was something else: an ultra-large format camera medium.

-Here’s something else: Kodak released a disposable film camera loaded with the legendary Tri-X black and white film.
+Here’s something else: Kodak released a disposable film camera loaded with the legendary Tri-X black-and-white film.
 From what I’ve heard, the product wasn’t received very well — some complained about the environmental impact — although it might just be my social media bubble.

 “That’s my World” exhibition in Frankfurt.